Platypus Affiliated Society

 The Platypus Affiliated Society (alternatively Platypus or PAS) is an international educational organization focused on left-wing and Marxist history and thought.
-It was founded by Chris Cutrone and his students at the School of the Art Institute of Chicago in 2006.

 Platypus organizes reading groups, forums, and research and journalism, focused on the inherited problems of what it terms the Old, New, and post-political left.
-It describes itself as "hosting the conversation on the left" in order to "dissolve ideological obstacles to the reestablishment of socialism."
+It was founded by Chris Cutrone and his students at the School of the Art Institute of Chicago in 2006, and describes itself as "hosting the conversation on the left" to "dissolve ideological obstacles to the reestablishment of socialism."
 As of 2025 it reports around 50 chapters, principally in North America, Europe, and Oceania and usually based on university campuses.

 Theory

 The "Platypus Synthesis"

-The Platypus Affiliated Society describes its interpretation of Marxism as a "synthesis" of orthodox Trotskyism and Frankfurt-School critical theory, though it does not claim to be either a Trotskyist organization or a modern incarnation of the Frankfurt School.
-Genealogically, it identifies with these traditions as objects of historical preservation, respectively by the Spartacist League and Moishe Postone's recovery of Marxian critical theory.
-Platypus argues that, even though these two traditions failed in their respective projects, they still by different means sought to preserve key elements of Leninism following its disintegration into Stalinism and so serve as the foremost negative object lessons for any contemporary attempt to recover Marxism.